 Area of Concentration

-- During the first semester in the program, all students take a set of four (4) required core courses: Cloud Computing, Machine Learning, Interactive Data Science, and Data Science Seminar.
+- During the first two semesters in the program, all students take a set of four (4) required core courses: Cloud Computing, Machine Learning, Interactive Data Science, and Data Science Seminar.

 - By the end of the first semester, all students must select at least one area of concentration — Systems, Analytics, or Human-Centered Data Science — which governs the courses taken after the first semester.